ShootProof/recruiting-data-and-analytics/README.md

     * If working with ShootProof directly, deliver to <careers+dae@shootproof.com>.
   * Fork our repository and open a pull request.

+There are no right or wrong answers.
+We are deliberately offering creative freedom and interpretation to all candidates who are completing this exercise.
+You would receive similar tasks on the job and would be given similar latitude with how you approach the problem and deliver business insights.

 # Exercise: Communicate business insights from raw data

 First, let's talk about or domain models:

-* *Order*: an order represents a set of prints, digital downloads, etc. placed by a customer's end client.
+* **Order**: an order represents a set of prints, digital downloads, etc. placed by a customer's end client.
 An order always contains one or more order items.
-* *Order Item*: an order item is a single item in an order.
+* **Order Item**: an order item is a single item in an order.
 It has metadata such as a name, price, and quantity.

 In this repository, you'll find a `order-item-data.csv` file.
 It contains a